bsoelch/ConcatLang/Readme.md

 ```

 ## Syntax
+The code is a sequence of instructions
+separated by whitespaces.

 All Operations in this programming language
 interact with the global evaluation stack by
 pulling a given number of values, preforming